jstetich/LCWMD_Monitoring/Derived_Data/Make_Daily_Summaries.md

 ### Dissolved oxygen

-Maine’s B}Class B standards call for dissolved oxygen above 7 mg/l, with percent saturation above 75%.
+Maine’s Class B standards call for dissolved oxygen above 7 mg/l, with percent saturation above 75%.
 The Class C Standards, which apply to almost all of Long Creek call for dissolved oxygen above 5 mg/l, with percent saturation above 6.5 mg/l.
 In addition, the thirty day average